J.P. Seeburg and Western Electric

 3. Front view of a Seeburg common type 3 “early” stack.Early: four tiers of pneumatics with straight wire pushrods, wooden dowels on top, and threads on the bottom, secured to the pneumatic fingers with leather nuts.
 Single valves, no adjustable bleeds.
 All valves are installed in one vertical valve box on the front, with removable inside wooden seats, each seat holding four valves, except the last one, which has fewer.
 Each valve is mounted on a small wooden lever that is guided by a tiny steel pin.
 The secondary pouches are all located in the removable front board (common, used circa 1910-1922).

-4. Type 4 (common “late style”) two-tier stack in Seeburg Gryehound piano.Late: completely redesigned, with two tiers of pneumatics.
+4. Type 4 (common “late style”) two-tier stack in Seeburg Gryehound piano.Late: completely redesigned, with two tiers of pneumatics, introduced circa 1922.
 The pushrods are wires with wooden buttons on top, but the bottom ends are bent like an inverted question mark to go through bushed wooden fingers on the pneumatics.
 Each tier has a sandwich of two boards: a lower board with the pneumatics glued to the bottom and the pouch wells inside, and an upper board containing the valves and valve seats, forming the top of the vacuum chamber.
 A separate front board is attached to the two deck assemblies, and has channels that conduct the signals from the tracker bar and bleed suction to the pouches (common, used circa 1922-1928).

 5. Drawing from U.S. Patent #1,783,319, filed July 11, 1927.
 Late Unitype stack made by Pratt-Read.Very late: one tier of very narrow unit pneumatics.
 Each unit has a very small valve and pouch mounted vertically in a narrow block of wood, with the pneumatic glued to the top surface of the block.
 The pneumatic is so narrow that it has a partial center partition to allow the cloth to have two folds, something like a tiny accordion bellows.
 A similar one-tier stack called the “Unitype” stack was made by Pratt-Read and supposedly used in Bush & Lane pianos made in Holland, Michigan. (very rare, seen only in Greyhound pianos made in 1928.)